 Andrew Jackson’s Hermitage

 Next on my list today was to see the Andrew Jackson home and grounds.
 Ever since I heard about his exploits in history class in school I have been impressed with Andrew Jackson.
-Later when I needed to pass a test for history class, I had listened to Johnny Horton songs that seemed to spoon feed you the dates you needed for your tests, along with wonderful images of President Jackson’s actions throughout our nation’s history.
+Later when I needed to pass a test for history class, I listened to Johnny Horton songs that seemed to spoon-feed me the dates you needed for your tests, along with wonderful images of President Jackson’s actions throughout our nation’s history.

 His life would be impressive for any person in history.
 You get to see and learn a great deal about this amazing former President, General, and even his years as an orphan in his youth.

 I have been to several Presidential museums and homes.
 Again, this one is something special.
 Maybe it is something in the water but Tennessee does a wonderful job with museums and curating collections.
 I would encourage anyone who loves history, especially American History to spend part of a day on their vacation here.
 You will be amazed and impressed by his life, actions, and his sense of patriotism.
 I came away not just more informed but a full-on fan of this amazing man and his life actions for our nation.